AUOpenSTEM/caterpillar/README.md

 It allows the caterpillar to figure out whether it's upright, on its left or right side, or upside down.
 It can then twist and wriggle appropriately to get itself upright in case of mishaps!

-LEDs can be added (antennae, tail light) - I'll do this shortly.
+LEDs can be added (antennae, tail light).

 Control with an Arduino Pro Mini (5V) or Arduino Nano.
 See the comments in the code for pinout used.